 Carriers that use RPA within a smart tech stack are drastically reducing the time from First Notice of Loss (FNOL) to resolution.
 They can use RPA in their claims automation setup to pull information from internal systems and third parties, validate it, route the case, and even trigger workflows instantly without any human bottlenecks.

-What does RPA stand for in insurance?
+What is RPA’s meaning in insurance?
 Let’s unpack the acronym.

 Not a machine robot, but a software robot that mimics human interaction with digital systems.
 For example, it might log into an insurance platform, extract claim details, copy them into another system, and kick off the next step.
 The end result is a lot like having a human complete the task, but faster and more accurate.